Greek Island Athens to Santorini Ferry

 Ferries don’t always run on time.
 Sometimes they are canceled altogether.
 Worse – sometimes the ferry workers go on strike and ferries stop completely.
 This could really make a mess of the logistics of your trip – especially if you need to get back to Athens to catch your international flight.

 If you DON’T use a travel agent and one of the above happens – you are on your own for figuring out how to reschedule your trip – on your phone with sketchy wifi – at the same time everyone else has to reschedule their trip.

 If you DO use a travel agent, and for the love of all that is good in the world, use a travel agent for ferry tickets in Greece, then they take care of everything for you.

 AND…contrary to the worries of customers…travel agents do NOT charge you extra.
 They get their money from the companies like hotels and ferries as a thank you for bringing the customer to them.
 So don’t feel like you aren’t getting your money’s worth.
 You are getting MORE for using a travel agent – not less.

-I used these two agencies and highly recommend them both (for anything you need – not just ferry tickets)
+I used these two travel agencies and highly recommend them both (for anything you need – not just athens to santorini ferry tickets)

 If you are headed to Greece, be sure to check out these related posts for planning your adventure!